alexandreiabattles/content-ops-starter/content/pages/careers.md

         title: SEXTA FERRATA - ROME
         subtitle: LEGION VI
         text: >
           SEXTA FERRATA -

           Who said that Rome is weak?? - Sexta Ferrata Army Legion VI , one of the most feared units of the Roman Empire.
-This legion, founded by Julius Caesar, was known for its relentless strength, sustaining the ability to endure in the toughest battles.
+This legion, founded by Julius Caesar, was known for its relentless strength, having the ability to endure in the toughest battles.
 Today, under the command of the bold General Lord Lucas, the Sexta Ferrata revives that Roman honor.